-I'm Jim McIntyre and author of Tri-Cities Washington Guide.
+I'm Jim McIntyre and author of the Guide to Tri-Cities Washington.
 I first published this website in December 2007 to help organize my bookmarks as a result of my Internet dumpster diving while researching my interests about the Tri-Cities Washington area.
 This guide is my personal project and is provided as a community benefit.

 This guide provides links to over 1500 websites and social media sites, with an emphasis on the non-profit/non-commercial organizations, that enable us to enjoy many attractions and things to do in this region.
 In addition, this guide covers more than just the Tri-Cities.
 It provides information for Yakima, Moses Lake, Walla Walla, Pendleton and other communities within an hour or so drive from the Tri-Cities.

-About 50% of the visitors to this website are from the Tri-Cities area while the rest are from the Seattle, Portland and Spokane regions.
-Attractions and things to do, outdoor recreation, farmers' markets, live music, and hobby, recreation & social organizations have always been popular topics of interest.
+Most of the visitors to this website are local to Tri-Cities area while the rest are from Seattle and other communities.
+Live music and performing arts, clubs & groups, farmers' markets, outdoor activities, wineries, breweries, local attractions, and volunteer opportunites have always been popular topics of interest.

-I publish community events and things to do around the Tri-Cities region that are associated primarily with non-profit organizations and annual community events on Events • Things to Do - Tri-Cities Washington (Blog) with updates to Tri-Cities Events & Things to Do (Facebook).
+I publish community events around the Tri-Cities region that are associated primarily with non-profit organizations and annual community events on Events • Things to Do - Tri-Cities Washington (Blog) with updates to Tri-Cities Events & Things to Do (Facebook).

 You may contact me at email@example.com with comments about this website - especially to point out errors and omissions.
 Also, feel free to suggest appropriate content for this website that is Internet accessible to the public.